elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 **Today's Progress**
 -today i work on that 3rd WEB API task using express from my job hiring test!

 -I have the idea in mind and i go along with it step by step, carefully reading the docs one more time to get deeper understanding of how it works under the hood!
 **Thoughts**

-**Extra**
+###

+### Day 50: July 30, 2021

+###

+**Today's Progress**
+still working on that solution! it is so much value here when trying to implement a simple FIND MODIFY AND SAVE functionality to my server, which was so easy to get using mongoose.
+Now, figure it out with no back end and DB using JAVASCRIPT!

+**Thoughts**

+###

+### Day 0: July 6, 2021

+###

+**Today's Progress**
+-it took me 3 days to solve the third EMPLOYER TASK but i did it and understood it!
+-api which takes get request and check is there is a match in its query within the array we store the post requests (candidates for employee)
+**Thoughts**
+more important, than how fast you solve the problems,

+is if you SURVIVE the process of solving it, which can be really hard for a new tasks, and you finish it!! ~YES!

 //////////////////////////////
 //////////////////////////////